crabmandable/crunchy-bytes/README.md

 std::array<uint8_t, cereal_pack::globals::max_cereal_pack_serial_length> msgBuffer;
 ```

-This can make message handling logic very simple, as you can ensure a each packet
+This can make message handling logic very simple, as you can ensure each packet
 contains an entire message.

 #### MIT License